How to establish a UX design process based on data, rather than opinions or preferences.

 Regardless of the patterns that emerge, it might take additional research to understand the why behind your user behavior data.
 (What about this page makes users click away?
 Is it because they found what they needed, or because the information was not helpful or digestible?
 Is there a way we can restructure or improve this flow to engage with them or provide more meaningful value?)

-How to Present the Data From Your Research
+How to Present Your Data to Win Stakeholders

 Ideally, every design team and company would understand the value of a data informed design process.
 Unfortunately, this isn't always the case.